9323Team/frontend/README.md

 ## start the app
-1. We have deploy the website on Vercel
+1. We deploy the website on Vercel

 You can click the [link](https://unihelp.vercel.app/)